 Assistant Professor of Mathematics Jitka Stehnova joined Mount Mercy in fall 2009.
 She earned her Bachelor, Masters and PhD in Mathematics from University of Iowa.
 Prior to Mount Mercy, Stehnova served as a visiting assistant professor at Oklahoma State University.

 Stehnova brings a unique international aspect to Mount Mercy's campus.
 She hails from the Czech Republic and has previously attended Charles University in Prague.
 Her first place of study in the United States was at the University of Massachusetts.
 While studying at the University of Iowa she participated in research studies involving number theory and representation theory.
 Her research focus is on the representation theory, specifically she studies the theta correspondences for unitary groups.

 In Fall 2010, Stehnova was accepted into the Iowa Section of Project NExT Fellows.
 Project NExT (New Experiences in Teaching) is a professional development program for new or recent PhDs in the mathematical sciences sponsored by the Mathematical Association of America and the Exxon Education Foundation.
 It addresses all aspects of an academic career: improving the teaching and learning of mathematics, engaging in research and scholarship, and participating in professional activities.

-Stehnova served for four years as the co-organizer of the Mount Mercy University High School Math Contest.
+Stehnova served for five years as the co-organizer of the Mount Mercy University High School Math Contest.
 She has also volunteered for many years at the University of Iowa High School Math Competition.
 She was also a Math Grad Board International Liaison at Iowa, providing assistance to international students in the graduate math program.
-In addition to that, she served as an ALLNet Tutor at Iowa's Office of International Students Scholars, teaching the Czech language
+In addition to that, she served as an ALLNet Tutor at Iowa's Office of International Students Scholars, teaching the Czech language.

 She is fluent in English, Czech, and French.
 She is an avid volleyball player, former Hawkeye, devoting her spare time to the game of beach volleyball.